iwanders/analysis-ithc-iptsd/README.md

 On Slim Pen 2, bit ratio of 1s to 0s is 1.14, metapen m2 is at 1.25.
 Likely whitened data.

+Note that we don't even know if row 2 being high represents a `1` or row 3 represents a `1`, maybe it even takes more than one frame to convey a single bit.

 For the slim pen 2 we clearly know the start and end of the transmission.
 This sequence doesn't appear to change, even on Linux it is identical to Windows.